-Geology and Soils Less than Significant Potentially with Less-than-Significant Mitigation Significant No Impact Incorporated Impact Impact Would the project: a.
+7 Geology and Soils S Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact Wo ould the project: а.
 Expose people or structures to potentially substantial adverse effects, including the risk of loss, injury, or death involving: 1.
-Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-2. Strong seismic ground shaking?
-3. Seismic-related ground failure, including liquefaction?
-4. Landslides? b.
-Result in substantial soil erosion or the loss of topsoil? c.
-Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d.
-Be located on expansive soil, as defined in Table 1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
-Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault? • 2.
+Strong seismic ground shaking? • 3.
+Seismic-related ground failure, including liquefaction?
+4. Landslides? • b.
+Result in substantial soil erosion or the loss of topsoil? - C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? • d.
+Be located on expansive soil, as defined in Table 1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? • e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? f.
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? •